sergey-belikov/snx-packaged/README.md

 ```
 ## Package details

-'Install package' is equal to copy one `snx` version as binary file into `/usr/bin/snx.8000XXXXX`
+"Install package" is equal to copy one `snx` version as binary file into `/usr/bin/snx.8000XXXXX`
- and make symbolic link '/usr/local/bin/snx' as auto-alternative for `snx`,
+ and make symbolic link `/usr/local/bin/snx` as auto-alternative for `snx`,
  with "all required dependencies" (i386 libs).

 Package **doesn't touch** file `/usr/bin/snx` installed by original Check Points's script `snx_install.sh`.